mykolav/must-use-ret-val-fs/README.md

 # UNDER CONSTRUCTION
 This is work in progress.
-NuGet packages don't exist yet.
+The NuGet package doesn't exist yet.

 # Emit a compile error if a method's return value is not used.
 (This analyzer is based on [ReturnValueUsageAnalyzer](https://github.com/Richiban/Richiban.Analyzer/tree/master/ReturnValueUsageAnalyzer/ReturnValueUsageAnalyzer) by [Richard Gibson](https://github.com/Richiban)).